 - The transfer of certain assets

 Further information on these issues is discussed in our guide to Family Investment Companies, which can be downloaded here.

-In early 2019, HMRC set up a team to investigate the use of FICs, with a focus on Inheritance Tax and the outcome of this investigation may affect how an FIC is taxed in the future.
+In early 2019, HMRC set up a unit to investigate the use of FICs, with a focus on Inheritance Tax.
 If an FIC is structured to be as ‘future-proofed’ as it can from the outset and is managed as a genuine investment vehicle to benefit the family members, it would be unlikely that HMRC will be able to take offence to such company structures.

 Growing and running a family business presents unique challenges and requires a considered business approach and a different way of thinking.
 Many family businesses do not survive the transition to later generations which is why you need specialist advice and assistance.
 Here at Alexander & Co, we have considerable experience working with high-net-worth individuals and families, both within the UK and overseas.

 Our family business accountants are here to give you specialist knowledge, to help you utilise opportunities and to protect against future changes for you and your family.

 For more information, get in touch with our tax advice team on 0161 832 4841 or simply fill out the form on this page and we’ll be in touch promptly.